 How do we do this?

 We connect local lenders and borrowers through our loan programs, brokering small loans for business start-up and expansion or training related to employment.
 We do this as a peer-to-peer intermediary with all funds borrowed from and invested in the community.
 Our lenders are people based in B.C. who want to make a patient investment that supports their community with a return of 2%.
 Our borrowers are people with barriers to traditional lending who are working to build a better future for themselves, their families and their communities.
-At this time, we can provide loans to borrowers based on southern Vancouver Island.

 For several years, Community Micro Lending has offered programs, workshops, events and support to help people connect with the knowledge, tools and networks they need to bring an idea to life.